puppetlabs-toy-chest/puppet-quest-guide/quests/package_file_service.md

 ## File

 Packages you install with Puppet often have configuration files that let you customize their behavior.
-We've written the Pasture gem to use a very simple configuration file, but once you understand the basic concept, it will be very easy to extend to more complex configurations.
+We've written the Pasture gem to use a simple configuration file.
+Once you understand the basic concept, it will be easy to extend to more complex configurations.

 You already created a `files` directory inside the `pasture` module directory.
-Just like placing manifests inside a module's `manifests` directory lets Puppet find the classes they define, you can make any files your module needs available to Puppet by placing them in the module's `files` directory.
+Just like placing manifests inside a module's `manifests` directory lets Puppet find the classes they define, placing files in the module's `files` directory makes them available to Puppet.

-Go ahead and create a file called `pasture_config.yaml`.
+<div class = "lvm-task-number"><p>Task 8:</p></div>

+Create a `pasture_config.yaml` file in your module's `files` directory.

     vim pasture/files/pasture_config.yaml